Healthy Homes Assessment Pakipaki

 Home Assessments Pakipaki for Rental Properties

-There are a variety of things you should look for in the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a myriad of things to look over when conducting the home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
 The most common are:

-The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can be significant for landlords and property managers.
-For specialist guidance, contact us today to book your rental properties home evaluation.
+The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be significant for property owners and landlords.
+For professional guidance, contact us today to book your rental property house evaluation.

 home assessments for rental properties